jdoleary/Spellmasons/docs/TasksCurrent.md

 - Spell Modifier effects visual representation
     - debilitate
     - blood curse
-- bug: Swap with AOE swaps you do a weird place
 - bug: A player that died in liquid when the level goes next will still have liquid filter on them.
 - bug: After i ended a level on a racetimeout push I got to choose WAY too many upgrade spells
 - implement auto reconnect when `setView(View.Disconnected)`